Banoffee Pie

 FAQs

-Can I make banoffee pie in advance?
+Can I make banoffee pie ahead of time?

-Is banoffee pie suitable for vegetarians?
+Is banoffee pie gluten-free?

-Can I use a different type of cream?
+Can I use fresh cream instead of whipped cream?

 How long does banoffee pie last?

-What can I use instead of condensed milk?
+What can I use instead of bananas?

 Conclusion